 Coming up with a business idea and starting a business can seem overwhelming and complicated.
-There are so many things you have to consider, from coming up with an excellent idea to registering a business, all the way to business planning, fundraising and much more.
+There are so many things you have to consider to start a business, from coming up with an excellent idea to registering a business, all the way to business planning, fundraising and much more.

 That is why we have put together this in-depth guide to take you by step by step through how you can start a business.
 It covers every conceivable thing you could want to know when setting up a business, including: